ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/headings.md

 {@snippet build-classic-source}

 The {@link module:heading/heading~Heading} feature enables support for headings.
+These are used by the creators to structure their documents and aid both the readers amking the reading easier and more organized and the search indexers scanning for crucial information.

 <info-box info>
 	This feature is enabled by default in all builds.